bemasher/JSONGen/README.md

 ### Object
   * Object types are treated as structs.
-  * The top-level object must be either an object or list.
-  * Fields of object structures have no guaranteed order.
+  * Fields of structures are sorted lexicographically by sanitized field name.
-  * If a object structure contains duplicate fields of different types, one of the fields is chosen at random.
+  * If a structure contains duplicate fields of different types, one of the fields is chosen at random.
 This is due to golang's unordered iteration over map entries.
 This should never occur since it is not permitted in the JSON specification, but this is the expected behavior should it happen.

 ### Lists
   * A homogeneous list of primitive  values are treated as a list of the primitive type e.g.: `[]float64`